Academic and Student Services, Offices, and Activities

 970.248.1739

 Veteran Services certifies students who are utilizing veteran education benefits while attending CMU.
 Trained staff and student workers can answer questions related to applying for, transferring, and using these benefits.
-Veterans, dependents, and active duty military can also get help with registration and schedule changes.
-Tutoring is available through our PAVE (Peer Advisors for Veteran Education) program.
-Applications, to apply for the Veteran Laptop Project, may be picked up if you want to rent a laptop for the semester.
+Veterans, dependents, and active-duty military can also get help with registration and schedule changes.
+Tutoring is available through the Center for Academic Support.
+Applications to apply for the Veteran Laptop Project are available if students want to rent a laptop for the semester.
+Students who are looking for a place to study, grab a snack, and potentially interact with veteran peers should feel free to visit the Veteran Lounge in Houston Hall 110A.
 For more information, visit the Veterans Services website.